Skip to content

 Do you love creating landscapes and still-life artworks?

-Great, but you should try to sell them elsewhere – Snapped4U has an interest only in event and portrait photography.
+Great, but you should try to sell them elsewhere – Snapped4U is one of the best sites for any professional offering event photography and portrait work.

-They’ll charge you only a 10% fee on image sales of over $5 and $0.50 for sales of photos that cost less than $5.
+Snapped4U charges a 10% transaction fee on image sales of over $5 and $0.50 for sales of photos that cost less than $5.
+Also, the platform doesn’t offer free access for sellers:

 13) Crestock

-By all means, Grestock is one of the best places to sell photos online that will help you make money passively.
+By all means, Grestock is one of the best places to sell photos online to help you make money while you sleep.
+Working with this site is probably the easiest way to develop a passive income stream as an image seller.

-Once the editorial team approves them, clients will be able to begin purchasing them.
+Once the editorial team approves them, clients can begin purchasing them.

 14) PhotoShelter

-First and foremost, PhotoShelter is not exactly a platform where you can exchange your images for cash.
+First and foremost, PhotoShelter is not a platform where you can exchange your images for cash.

-No, the site is an online store you can use to sell prints to customers.
+No, the site is an online store you can join to sell prints to customers.

 Working with PhotoShelter comes at a price:

-Currently, you have to pay for space on the platform before you have the chance to upload a single image.
+There is no free plan, and sellers must pay for space on the platform before uploading a single image.

 15) TourPhotos

-Not that long ago, Twenty20 was primarily a professional tool many photographers were using to sell their images to brands on Instagram.
+However, Twenty20 was also primarily a professional tool that many photographers used to sell their images to brands on Instagram.
+Things are different now:

 17) CrowdPhoto